1989 Hong Kong Open

 The 1989 Hong Kong Open was a professional ranking snooker tournament, that was held from 7–13 August 1989 at the Hong Kong Convention and Exhibition Centre, Hong Kong.

 Mike Hallett won the tournament by defeating Dene O'Kane nine frames to eight in the final.

+It was the last ranking event held in Hong Kong until the 2025 World Grand Prix over 35 years later.